-Find out about online super accounts which give you a convenient way to manage your super balance and watch it grow.
+Online super accounts give you a convenient way to manage and grow your super balance.

 What is an online super account?

-An online super account is a retirement fund that is able to be managed online.
+An online super account is a retirement fund that can be managed online.
 There are three types of online super accounts:

 - A super fund that lets you monitor your account online.